-Little Bay Beach is a beach in Little Bay.
-Dogs are not currently allowed.
+Little Bay Beach is a beach.
+Dogs are not currently allowed at this beach.

 Dogs are not permitted on this beach, whether on-leash or off-leash.
 Randwick City Council does not allow dogs on any of its beaches.
 Letting your dog onto a beach or rock pool is illegal and can attract fines.
 There are 17 designated leash-free parks in Randwick City where dogs can exercise off-leash.
 (Source: Randwick City Council — 'Who's a good boy?
 Council rules about dogs', randwick.nsw.gov.au.)